xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(gil)   Slight tweak to Fan, Galaxy, and Shockwave so that step angle is 0.1 for > 350 instead of 400.
     -- bug(gil)   Fix Data Layer re-import so it works for all supported file types.
 Fixes #391.
     -- bug(gil)   Fix pictures effect so wrapping doesn't leave a gap.
     -- bug(dkulp) Fix some problems with the Faces dialog where the first face would get it's data deleted.